MStaniaszek1998/Scrapper/README.md

 ![Data Lake Structure](docs/data_lake_structure.png)
 Data Lake is a folder structure for storing data.
 It distinguishes the data into two categories: raw and scrapped.
-Data_raw contains raw htmls, that have the information about: list of all IEOs, profiles and whitepapers of IEOs.
+Data_raw contains raw htmls, that have the information about: list of all IEOs, profiles and whitepapers.
 ![Schema csv](docs/schema_csv_data_scrapped.png)
 Data_scrapped has the data extracted from raw htmls, that is saved into CSV files.
 Inserter uses those files as a source for new urls to crawl.